isomerpages/moe-marisstellahigh/pages/Humanities (Sample).md

 the region.
 It will also help students to enhance rapport with their friends of different races in the community.
 <br>
-<br>CMP is conducted fortnightly during curriculum hours for all students.
+<br>CCM is conducted fortnightly during curriculum hours for all students.
 Students will also be exposed to the culture of the Malays throughout their CCM curriculum in order to enrich their learning of the language.</p>
 </td>